 Condensed Matter Experimental Physics

-(top) Scanning electron microscopy image of single-crystalline ZnO nanobelts; (bottom) Atomic force microscopy image of a carbon nanotube field-effect transistor.
+(left) Scanning electron microscopy image of single-crystalline ZnO nanobelts; (right) Atomic force microscopy image of a carbon nanotube field-effect transistor.

 Condensed matter physics is the study of the physical arrangement and concomitant properties of materials in their condensed phases (liquids, solids, liquid crystals, etc).
 Much of the interesting emergent physics is revealed under extreme conditions or at atomic length scales.
 Research tools at Florida State University allow the synthesis of highly ordered materials and fabrication of nanoscale devices, and permit measurements over extraordinarily large temperature (mK to ~1000 K), magnetic field (approaching 100 Tesla), pressure (up to 109 pascals), and spatial (down to 10-10 m) ranges.
 This diversity of conditions provides exciting possibilities for experimental studies that are unavailable in this combination at any other department or university.
 Because of the strong ties to the Condensed Matter and Materials Physics (CMMP), the Integrative NanoScience Institute (INSI), and the National High Magnetic Field Laboratory (NHMFL), the experimental condensed matter physics group at the Florida State University is able to utilize a number of specialized research tools to investigate many new materials with novel structural, chemical, electronic, magnetic, and/or optical properties.